-Wealthbase is a relatively new entrant into the world of stock market games, and it’s one of the most fun games out there.
+Wealthbase is one of the most fun games out there.
 Wealthbase marries a stock-picking contest with social media, and the result is a match made in heaven.
 You can create a game, set the rules for playing and then email your friends to join – and you’ll have a full virtual contest going in just a few minutes or less.
 And the game is not limited to desktop, with all the slickness available in a cool mobile app, too.
 Plus, the game gives away real money to top stockpickers.

 The game interface is silky smooth – everything loads so quickly – and the social elements make competing more fun.
 You’ll have a live feed of the stocks your rivals are picking, and you can talk a little trash if that’s your thing.
 End-of-day updates track your progress, while you can use charts and a news feed to stay ahead of your competition.
 Simply put, Wealthbase makes stock-picking fun.

 Wall Street Survivor is another popular stock market game that allows users to join existing contests and compete for cash prizes, or create a new game to compete against friends.
 You’ll be given $100,000 in virtual money to trade with and practice your investing skills.

 You’ll also have access to 30 free courses the site offers to help you build your financial knowledge.
 You’ll be able to learn about topics like socially responsible investing, how to value a business and introductions to financial statement analysis.
 These courses can be especially helpful if you’re just starting out in investing.

 Virtual Stock Exchange